 Religion and Mythology

 Most Christian sects believe that "the wages that sin pays is death" (Romans 6:23) and that breaking one law is as bad as breaking them all (James 2:10).
 This means sin lands you in destruction unless you repent.
 More to the point, everyone is equally guilty of sin from the moment they're born.
-This comes from different verses in The Bible dealing with humanity generally falling short of the glory of God (Romans 3:23) and the idea that thinking a sin is seen as equal to doing it in God's eyes.
+This comes from different verses in The Bible dealing with humanity generally falling short of the glory of God (Romans 3:23) and the idea that thinking a sin is seen as equal to doing it in God's eyes, not to mention that the inaction of doing good is just as bad as doing evil.
+What makes sin very grievous is that it can be a way of following the character of Satan who had rebelled against God in the beginning before the world was created (I John 3:8).
 Applying this trope in the opposite way, this also means all sins are equally forgivable in the eyes of God, whether it's knowingly allowing a cashier to give you too much change or something much more serious, as long as the repentance is truly sincere.

 It's possible to argue that under the doctrine of original sin — the notion that "everyone is equally guilty of sin from the moment they're born" — being born is itself the sin: one is automatically damned for the crime of existing.
 In addition, since the only way out of the punishment is to actively ask for forgiveness, "redemption" for one's sin is more akin to Entrapment than anything else.